 Featuring racing at a combination of superspeedways, short ovals, road courses and temporary street circuits, the IndyCar Series is the premier level of American open-wheel racing.
 Reaching speeds up to 235 mph, IndyCar offers its fans and drivers with the most excitement and diverse challenges in motorsport.
 More information on the NTT IndyCar Series can be found here.Learn more

 Honda Performance Development is the technical operations center for Honda’s high-performance racing engines.
 A twin-turbo V6 Honda engine is what each Andretti Autosport IndyCar entry is powered by.
 Honda and Andretti Autosport have won 46 races together since 2003.Learn more

-Indy Lights Presented by Cooper Tires is the final step of the Mazda Road to Indy Presented by Cooper Tires - a progression of series leading to the Verizon IndyCar Series (the AAA series of the minors to IndyCar as the majors in baseball terms).
+Indy Lights Presented by Cooper Tires is the final step of the Road to Indy Presented by Cooper Tires - a progression of series leading to the NTT IndyCar Series (the AAA series of the minors to IndyCar as the majors in baseball terms).
 Each year, the Indy Lights champion is awarded a scholarship to use toward IndyCar which guarantees competing in three races including the Indianapolis 500 the following season.
-The season is a blend of five road courses, two street circuits and three ovals with six doubleheader rounds.
-All events are in support of the Verizon IndyCar Series with the crown jewel of the season being the Freedom 100 which occurs on Carb Day in May on the famed Indianapolis Motor Speedway oval.Learn more
+The season is a blend of six road courses, two street circuits and two ovals with eight doubleheader rounds.
+All events are in support of the NTT IndyCar Series with the crown jewel of the season being the Freedom 100 which occurs on Carb Day in May on the famed Indianapolis Motor Speedway oval.Learn more